Hi! I’m Maggie, the cook, writer, taste tester, photographer, and videographer behind In Mama Maggie’s Kitchen.

 There is a Recipe Index where you can check out all of my recipes by category.

 In Mama Maggie’s Kitchen has been featured in BravoTv, CBS News, Parade Community Table, Foodista, Blogloving, Flipboard, Foodgawker, Yummly, among others.

 That’s me in Durango, Mexico.
 I’ve spent a lot of time in DGO, and it holds a special place in my heart.
 I had my quinceañera at the cathedral of Durango on the same altar my parents were married.
-Most of my family still lives there.
+Most of my family, including my father, still lives there.

 Southern Mexico is totally different from Northern Mexico.
 Once upon a time, I lived in Tabasco, Mexico.
 Cocoa trees, monkeys, I even went to school with people who only spoke the native language of “Chontal.”

 Currently, I live in San Diego County and go back and forth to Baja California, Mexico.
 We even drove down the Baja California Peninsula, visiting remote towns in Mexico.
 On that trip, I touched whales!!
 Talk about a life changing experience!

 Making regular border crossings keeps me connected to the sights, the smells and the authentic foods of Mexico.
 I wouldn’t have it any other way.
 It’s truly the best of both worlds.

 I’m married to the funniest and smartest man in the world.
 He has embraced my Mexican culture and knows enough Spanish to be dangerous.
 LOL.